-It is strongly recommended that students have completed Year 8 Italian to adequately prepare themselves for this subject.
+It is strongly recommended that students who have completed Year 8 Italian and would like to continue to VCE, to select Year 9 full-year Italian.

-However, students may request a meeting with the Key Learning Leader: Languages to discuss the opportunity to study Year 9 Italian without having completed Year 8 Italian.
-This could include students who want to learn both Indonesian and Italian in Year 9.
+However, students may request a meeting with the Learning Leader: Languages to discuss their selection of Year 9 Italian full-year or half-year.